 Completing the Registration Form indicates your acceptance of the Terms and Conditions, and your non-refundable deposit of $500.00 is due at the time of booking.
 The deposit is required to reserve your place with hotels, airlines, etc. The final payment must be received by October 19, 2018.
 Late reservations must be accompanied by full payment.

 All documents will be sent by email.
 Please provide your email address as this will be our main mode of communications.

 The prices quoted are per person in Canadian Dollars.
-Unless indicated otherwise, rates do not include air taxes imposed by the carrier, tips, beverages except coffee and tea during breakfast service, travel insurance, fuel surcharge, border taxes and visa fees if applicable.
-Gratuities will be collected prior to the departure or upon arrival to the destination to our representative.
-Gratuities are considered mandatory and will be distributed to your service providers, i.e. guide, coach driver and hotels.
-You will be informed after final payment date and before departure what the expected amount will be.
+Unless indicated otherwise beverages except coffee and tea during breakfast service, travel insurance, and fuel surcharge.
+Gratuities and taxes have been included in the total price.
+Gratuities are considered mandatory and will be distributed to your service providers (i.e. guide, coach driver and hotels).

 Our preferred form of payment is by cheque.
 Payment by credit card and will incur an service of 3% (Visa or MasterCard).